A2osX/A2osX/.Docs/Glossary.md

 **AppleTalk connector**: A piece of equipment consisting of a connection box, a short cable, and an 8-pin miniature DIN connector that enables an Apple IIGS to be part of an AppleTalk network.

 **application**: A stand-alone program that performs a specific function, such as word processing, drawing, or telecommunications.
 Compare, for example, library or device driver.

+**archive file**: An archive file is a file that is composed of one or more computer files along with metadata.
+Archive files are used to collect multiple data files together into a single file for easier portability and storage, or simply to compress files to use less storage space.
+Archive files often store directory structures, error detection and correction information, arbitrary comments, and sometimes use built-in encryption.

 **argument**: A value on which a function or statement operates; it can be a number or a variable.
 For example, in the BASIC statement VTAB 10, the number 10 is the argument.